 Regular attendance and consistent study habits are essential to success in college and are expected of all students.
 Absences are defined as time away from classroom teaching, clinical laboratory, clinical, or clinical simulation of greater than 15 minutes.
-It is the responsibility of the student to consult with all instructors when an absence occurs.
+The student is responsible for consulting with all instructors when an absence occurs.
 The student will notify the instructor each day the student will not be in attendance for class, lab, or clinical.